Our trust values

 What is Radiotherapy?

-Radiotherapy is a painless treatment.
-It is used to target cancers (and some benign conditions).
+Radiotherapy is a treatment used to target cancers (and some benign conditions).

-It works by using high energy radiation to penetrate & destroy cells within an accurately planned area, such as a tumour.
-In some cases, where there is no tumour present, it can be used to reduce the risk of cancer returning.
+It works by using high energy radiation to penetrate and destroy cells within an accurately planned area of the body.

-Treatments are delivered over a number of days (fractions).
+Treatments can be delivered over a number of days (fractions).
 Normal cells have the ability to repair, but abnormal cells such as cancer cells are destroyed over time.
-Rest days are built into the course to enable healthy cells to recover.
+Rest days are built into the course of treatment to enable healthy cells to recover.

 Radiation dose is prescribed to a precisely targeted area.
 The plan is specific to each patient.
 There are many different treatment schedules.
-The number of treatments required will be guided the type of cancer that you have and will be discussed with you.
+The number of treatments required will be guided the type of cancer that you have.

 Why is Radiotherapy Used?